DimitrieStoica/anotherstoic.github.io/dynamoDB.md

 - performance limited to provisioned throughput level (throughput can be modified at any time ~ a couple of minutes)

 > composit primary key = partition key + sort key = unique identifier
-> sort key can be used to get the data in order
+> the sort key can be used to get the data in order

 ## Provisioned Throughput ##
 - capacity needs to be reserved for I/O, but DynamoDB automatically allocate more space as the table grows
 - requests execind capacity unit are throttled and denied with error `privision throughput exceeded exception`

+> DynamoDB Auto Scaling is enabled by default (CloudWatch continuously monitors DynamoDB) -> automatically adjusts read and write throughput capacity, in response to dynamically changing request volumes, with zero downtime

 Read Capacity Units (RCU):
 - one item